 Contact the Crawford Law Firm now to schedule an appointment with Mr. Crawford - (831) 783-0222.

 If you were involved in an accident and another person was injured – even slightly – you will be charged with DUI with injury.
 This can be charged as either a misdemeanor or as a felony, depending on the circumstances and the severity of the injury.

-Conviction for a misdemeanor DUI with injury could result in a jail sentence, increased insurance costs, five years informal probation, mandatory DUI school, fines, and a one year suspension of your license, with no opportunity for a restricted license.
+Conviction for a misdemeanor DUI with injury could result in a jail sentence, increased insurance costs, probation, mandatory DUI school, fines, and a one year suspension of your license, with no opportunity for a restricted license.

 Conviction of felony DUI with injury carries a minimum sentence of sixteen months in state prison.
 If you are charged with causing "great bodily injury," you face an additional three to six years in prison.
 There is no hard and fast rule as to what constitutes great bodily injury.
 Courts have held that even a relatively minor injury like a dislocated finger could qualify as great bodily injury.
-Therefore, you need a serious DUI attorney on your side who has dedicated his career to DUI law.
+Therefore, you need a serious DUI attorney on your side who has dedicated his career to defending DUI cases.

 Mr. Crawford has been extremely successful at convincing the D.A. to dismiss the injury portion of these cases and at reducing felonies to misdemeanors.
 Call him today for a free legal consultation at (831) 783-0222.

 Phone and virtual consultations are available by appointment.